rebshannon/ME700-ASSIGNMENT1/tutorials/tutorial_bisectionMethod.md

     ```bash
     pip install -e .
     ```
 5. Test the code with pytest.
 This command returns code coverage for all files in the directory.
-Coverage for *warmUp/fnAssignment1.py* should be 100% and all tests should pass.
+Coverage for *src/bisectionMethodFns.py* should be 100% and all tests should pass.
     ```bash
-    pytest -v --cov=warmUp  --cov-report term-missing
+    pytest -v --cov=src  --cov-report term-missing
     ```

 ## Running Examples